Dee-M123/DM-Project1-Portfolio-HR-Analytics/README.md

 # Project Structure
 The project is organized into four main folders:

-Project1/

-│

-├── Data/

-│   ├── Raw Data/       # Original raw CSV files
+1. Data/ – raw (uncleaned) and processed (cleaned) CSV files.

-│   └── Cleaned Dataset/     # Cleaned CSV files ready for analysis

-│

-├── Notebooks/

-│   ├── analytics.ipynb

-│   ├── data_cleaning.ipynb

-│   └── eda.ipynb

-│

-├── src/
+2. Notebooks/ – notebooks for data cleaning, EDA, and analytics (data_cleaning.ipynb, eda.ipynb, analytics.ipynb).

-│   └── eda.py           # Main Python script containing the HREDA class
+3. src/ – Python script eda.py with the HREDA class for analysis.

-│

-├── Reports/

-│   ├── slides/          # Presentation slides

-│   ├── stats_summary/   # Summary statistics and outputs

-│   └── images/          # Plots and images

-│

-└── README.md            # Project documentation
+4. Reports/ – presentation slides, summary statistics, and images.
+5. README.md – project documentation.

 How to Run the Project:
 1. Environment Requirements
 This project was developed using:
 Python version: 3.12.12 (Google Colab)
 Core Libraries:

 		pandas